 When you arrive in Bonaire, one of the first things you’ll notice is the small island just off the coast of Kralendijk called Klein Bonaire.
 The island is uninhabited, so it’s only available for day trips.
 To get there, you can take a water taxi from Kralendijk—but for a much more fun experience, consider setting sail to the island on a traditional junk ship.

-Once on Klein Bonaire, you can snorkel on the amazing reefs just off No Name Beach, or relax and enjoy a cold drink on the sand.
+Once on Klein Bonaire, you can snorkel on the amazing reefs just off No Name Beach, one of Bonaire’s best beaches, or relax and enjoy a cold drink on the sand.
 Snorkeling here is ideal for beginners as the water is extremely clear, and sea life can be found just a few feet offshore.

 Windsurf At Lac Bay